Return to Common Sense

 - Abide by American morals and laws.

-- Implement national identification (identity, voting, paying taxes).
+- Every citizen must have a national identification (identity, voting, paying taxes).

 - Every citizen must vote (enable e-voting).